AEB-labs/Java-application-exercise/docs/en/application-exercise.md

 The console application contains some functions with todos that you need to implement.

 - [ ] Import the exchange rates
-- [ ] Output data for a exchange rate
+- [ ] Output data for an exchange rate
 - [ ] Enter a new exchange rate
 - [ ] (optional) automatic tests